-- Learn the noble art of wine making on an exclusive experience led by Prince Duccio Corsini
+- Learn the noble art of wine-making on an exclusive Adopt a Vine experience led by Prince Duccio Corsini

 - Taste Principe Corsini products, including extra virgin olive oils

-- Savour a delicious Tuscan lunch as a personal guest of Prince Duccio Corsini, famed for his wine production on his estate in the Tuscan hills
+- Savor a delicious Tuscan lunch as a personal guest of Prince Duccio Corsini, famed for his wine production on his estate in the Tuscan hills

 - Each participant receives a gift of a bottle of fine current vintage, one of the estate’s finest signature wines

-- As testament to your ‘adoption’, have a personalised name plate be placed on one of the vines in the best vineyard
+- As a testament to your ‘adoption’, have a personalized nameplate be placed on one of the vines in the best vineyard

 - After the grapes have been harvested and bottled, the estate will contact you and you will have the possibility to purchase bottles of the best vintage at less than 20% of the published price each year.
 Shipping will be at cost.
 So you can continue to enjoy your special personal stakehold in the estate annually.